-Counsel to a manufacturer of low environmental impact cleaners, oils, and fuels, with respect to brand management matters, including trademark protection and packaging compliance counseling.
+Counsel to a manufacturer of low environmental impact cleaners, oils, and fuels with respect to brand management matters, including trademark protection and packaging compliance counseling.

 Represent manufacturer and installer of solar modules and mounting and balancing systems in New England in drafting and negotiating customer-facing form documents for power purchase agreements, providing corporate advice and assistance in acquiring necessary regulatory permits/approvals for siting, construction, and installation of projects.

-Successfully modified legislation for environmentally preferable products and improved future communications in matter involving the legislative committee of cognizance and the state agency of cognizance.
+Successfully modified legislation for environmentally preferable products and improved future communications in a matter involving the legislative committee of cognizance and the state agency of cognizance.